luistar/crawljax.github.com/source/_posts/2013-05-05-release-3-dot-0-is-out.markdown

 Crawljax will Crawl that site with the new Crawl overview plugin enabled.
 You can run `java -jar crawljax-cli-version.jar` to see a list of possible configurations for the crawl.

-The Jar is downloadable from [the central Maven repository](http://search.maven.org/#search%7Cga%7C1%7Ccrawljax).
+The zip is downloadable from [the central Maven repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.crawljax%22%20AND%20a%3A%22crawljax-cli%22).

 ### Other important updates